yguitton/training-material/topics/metabolomics/tutorials/mfassignr/tutorial.md

 ## SNplot

-We can now check the effectiveness of the S/N threshold using SNplot, which plots the mass spectrum with the masses below and above the chosen threshold, where the noise is indicated by red.
+We can now check the effectiveness of the S/N threshold using **SNplot**, which plots the mass spectrum with the masses below and above the chosen threshold, where the noise is indicated by red.

 The `cut` parameter can be computed as an estimated noise level * multiplier, so if we get 346.0706 as a noise level from KMDnoise, we can multiply it by 6, which gives us 2076.